WordPress Login Security: 13 Ways to Secure Login Page

 You can imagine the consequences of the scenario where hackers manage to go through the login page.
 Depending upon the compromised account's privileges, they can access, modify, or even delete website content.

 Given their structure, hackers often use brute force attacks on WordPress login pages.
 They deploy automated scripts that try hundreds of username and password combinations in an hour.
-Since WordPress does have login rate limiting capabilities by default, an unprotected login page is an easy target for these scripts.
+Since WordPress doesn't have login rate limiting capabilities by default, an unprotected login page is an easy target for these scripts.

 Top WordPress Login Security Practices